Who would ever think you could throw a successful party/dance/rave/festival over four 3 day weekends in the depths of a Montreal winter?

 - You must be 18 years old to attend.

-- You can buy tickets ahead of time here – and that could save you a lot of waiting time.
-Prices are $17 plus a service charge.
+- Buy tickets ahead of time to save you a lot of waiting time.
+Prices are $355 and up plus a service charge.

 - Dress warmly but in layers as you can work up a sweat dancing.
 There are fires you can warm up around but only a few indoor spaces.